marzer/tagged_ptr/README.md

 -   Familiar `std::unique_ptr`-like interface
 -   Fully `constexpr` (modulo compiler support)
 -   Support for storing enums and trivially-copyable structs in the tag data
--   Lots of static checks to make sure you don't do The Bad™
+-   Lots of static checks and debug assertions to make sure you don't do The Bad™

 <br>